slevithan/regex/README.md

 The following edge cases rely on modern JavaScript features:

 - To ensure atomization, nested character classes (which require flag <kbd>v</kbd>) are used when interpolating more than one token at a time *inside character classes*.
 A descriptive error is thrown when this isn't supported, which you can avoid by not interpolating multi-token patterns/strings into character classes.
 There's also an easy workaround: put the whole character class in a `pattern` and interpolate a string into the pattern.
-- Using an interpolated `RegExp` instance with a different value for flag <kbd>i</kbd> than its outer regex relies on pattern modifiers ([support](https://caniuse.com/mdn-javascript_regular_expressions_modifier)).
-A descriptive error is thrown in environments without support, which you can avoid by aligning the use of flag <kbd>i</kbd> on inner and outer regexes.
+- Using an interpolated `RegExp` instance with a different value for flag <kbd>i</kbd> than its outer regex relies on regex [modifiers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Modifier).
+A descriptive error is thrown in environments without native support, which you can avoid by aligning the use of flag <kbd>i</kbd> on inner and outer regexes.
 Local-only application of other flags doesn't rely on this feature.

 ## 🙋 FAQ